loudifier/chirplab/ROADMAP.md

         - [ ] I am not very familiar with screen readers, but I believe Qt should have good support natively
     - [ ] Proper scaling over a wide range of DPI
     - [ ] Speed up plotting, particularly chirp tab updating every time a chirp parameter spinbox is clicked
+        - pyqtgraph downsampling and setting pen width to 1 helps a lot.
+Also try the skip finite check
+        - see if there is a good way to pause the graph updating, plot all of the data, then draw at once.
+Might be able to avoid a triple redraw when updating stimulus, response, and noise together.
+Seems like the bottleneck is .drawLines(), so it might not be any faster (probably also not much faster to .setData())
+        - maybe add a short delay of ~1s before recalculating to allow spamming a spin box and recalculating with whatever value the user lands on
     - [ ] Bundle Windows exe in such a way that GUI launches without console window and CLI/GUI both output to stdout.
 Current solution still flashes console window when launching GUI. https://pyinstaller.org/en/stable/feature-notes.html#automatic-hiding-and-minimization-of-console-window-under-windows
 - [ ] Undo/redo - a lot of work with many edge cases that need to be handled, but would be really nice to have